vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

   puts 'RESPONSE BODY: ' + switchStatus.body
   puts 'SWITCH JSON: ' + switchJson.to_s

-  # Just print out the switch name and value
+  # Just print out the returned value
-  switchJson['name'][0] + ' is ' + switchJson['value'][0]
+  JSON.pretty_generate(switchJson)

-The above code uses the endpoint for our SmartApp to build a URL, and then makes a GET request to the ``/switch`` endpoint.
-It simply displays the name of the configured switch, and its value.
+The above code uses the endpoint for our SmartApp to build a URL, and then makes a GET request to the ``/switches`` endpoint.
+It simply displays the JSON returned by the endpoint.

 .. note::

     Note that we used the ``access_token`` URL parameter to specify the API key this time, instead of the ``"Authorization"`` HTTP header.
 This is just to illustrate that you can use both methods of passing the API key.

 Restart your server and try it out.
-You should see status of your configured switch displayed!
+You should see status of your configured switches displayed!

 ----

 Summary
 -------

-In part 2 of this tutorial, we learned how an external application can work with SmartThings by getting an access token, discover endpoints, and make API calls to a WebServices SmartApp.
+In the second part of this tutorial, we learned how an external application can work with SmartThings by getting an access token, discover endpoints, and make API calls to a WebServices SmartApp.

 You are encouraged to explore further with this sample, including making different API calls to turn the configured switch on or off.